ritaturk/xenko-docs/manual/getting-started/manage-entities-in-a-scene.md

 **To change the axis base for a gizmo:**

 1. Select an entity.
-2. Click a gizmo axis base button.
+2. Click the button representing the required coordinate system.

    The axis base for a gizmo is changed.

->**Note:** The Translation gizmo and the Rotation gizmo can use all the three axis bases.
-However, the Scale gizmo can use only the axis base that uses the local coordinates for transformations.
+>**Note:** The Translation gizmo and the Rotation gizmo can use all coordinate systems.
+However, the Scale gizmo can only use the local coordinate system.

 ## Scaling and translating in all 3 dimensions